adminmat/gain-blaster/README.md

 This tool provides a **magnetic declination corrected bearing** from your QTH to your target QSO to assist with field placement and orientation of your antenna.

+It is meant to be used on your phone in the field.
+It can run on a desktop but it's not as cool.

+## How to install:

+**open the link in Chrome on your phone.
+Click the 3 dots > add to home screen > install** It requires internet for all the fancy maps.
+But you can still calculate bearings via grid squares and Lat/Lon offline.

 ## How to use: